-The acquisition of outcomes A1 - A8 is through one weekly lecture and seminar so that knowledge gained through reading and lectures may be reinforced through seminar discussion, screenings and debate.
+The acquisition of outcomes A1 - A4 is through one weekly lecture and seminar so that knowledge gained through reading and lectures may be reinforced through seminar discussion, screenings, and debate.
 Lectures are intended as an introduction to a topic, highlighting key questions and theorists.
 Students need to consolidate their lecture notes by their own independent reading and research.
-Creative ability is acquired through introductory five day courses in each practice module.
+Creative knowledge and skills are acquired through introductory five-day courses in each practice module; throughout, students are encouraged to reflect on their creative process alongside their understanding of connected theory.

 Guidance is given on essay writing skills and tutorial support is allocated formally once a week through study skills classes and informally in weekly office hours.
-The modules require writing of coursework essays so that your progress can be assessed and feedback given.
+Throughout the first term, the Theory module requires you to complete a range of unexamined coursework tasks and essays, prior to the submission of your first examined essay in the second term.
+This means you are given the opportunity for your progress to be assessed, and to obtain feedback and guidance on your development, before submitting work that will contribute toward your final overall grade.

 The acquisition of skills and attributes B1-B3 are achieved by full participation in the structured learning activities and completion of the module and examined work that will involve independent study.
-Students will receive feedback from tutors throughout the programme in one to one tutorials, seminars and written feedback will be given on submitted coursework.
+Students will receive feedback from tutors throughout the programme in one-to-one tutorials, seminars and written feedback will be given on submitted coursework.

-The acquisition of C1-C3 is through small-group practice based workshops and reinforced through the preparation and production of media projects.
+The acquisition of C1-C3 is through small-group practice-based workshops and reinforced through the preparation and production of media projects.
 You have contact with practice staff and feedback is given throughout the practice learning process.

-Assessment of outcomes D1-D5 is by unseen written examination, two examined and media practice production and production essay.
-Tutorial support is always available to advise students on their progress in both theoretical and practice based activities.
+Assessment of outcomes D1-D4 is by one seen written examination, two examined essays and media practice production and production essay.
+In the first term, one-to-one tutorials are scheduled every two weeks with a dedicated personal tutor, who is also available on request outside of these hours.
+Throughout the year, tutorial support is always available to advise students on their progress in both theoretical and practice-based activities.